The Beresford: Site

-The Beresford is at 211 Central Park West on the Upper West Side neighborhood of Manhattan in New York City.
+The Beresford is at 211 Central Park West on the Upper West Side neighborhood of Manhattan in New York City, United States.
 The building occupies the western sidewalk of Central Park West (formerly Eighth Avenue) between 81st Street to the south and 82nd Street to the north.
 The Beresford is situated on an approximately square land lot with an area of 40,350 ft2.
 The land lot has a frontage of 204.33 ft along Central Park West and 200 ft on both of the side streets.
 The American Museum of Natural History (AMNH) is immediately across 81st Street to the south.
 The Diana Ross Playground and the Great Lawn and Turtle Pond are directly to the east, inside Central Park.
 An entrance to the New York City Subway's 81st Street–Museum of Natural History station is directly outside the southeast corner of the building.

 The Beresford is one of several apartment buildings on Central Park West that are primarily identified by an official name.
 Even though a street address was sufficient to identify these apartment buildings, this trend followed a British practice of giving names to buildings without addresses.
 By contrast, buildings on Fifth Avenue, along the eastern side of Central Park, are mainly known by their addresses.
 Christopher Gray of The New York Times described the Beresford as one of several apartment buildings in Manhattan that were named after 1920; according to Gray, such structures usually "were either truly grand or had hotel-like features".
 The Beresford's name is derived directly from a previous building on the site.